Everett superintendent placed on leave amid sexual harassment probe

 In addition to voting to place Foresteire on administrative leave, the panel also voted at its meeting Monday night to approve $50,000 to fund an independent investigation into the accusations.

-Parents and community members gathered for the heated meeting, some whom held signs as the board went into executive session and returned to announce the results of their vote.
+Parents and community members gathered for the heated discussion, including those whom held signs as the board went into executive session and returned to announce the results of their vote.

 Some of the parents in attendance said they were pleased with the board’s transparency.